 This can be a bit tricky.
 Not everyone likes to hear other people’s experiences because they feel their own are being ignored or belittled.
 However, shared life experiences help people feel connected and not so alone.
 If you feel it is appropriate, share any personal experiences you feel are relevant.
 Perhaps you’ve struggled with some of the doctrines and principles of the Church.
 How did you find an answer?
 Do you still have questions?
 How do you move forward in faith?

 Humility plays a big role.
 It can be easy to come off as superior if we try to flaunt our own faith in other people’s faces.
-Letting your loved one know you have questions and don’t understand everything can help them feel better about their own situation.
+Letting your loved ones know you have questions and don’t understand everything can help them feel better about their own situation.

 Five.
 No Discussion At All.

 Words are too much sometimes.
 Words can call attention to a question of faith and make it seem extremely serious when it is really an opportunity for amazing growth.
 Simply loving a person and doing your best to live your own faith can be more powerful than anything else.
 Seek Heavenly Father’s help in understanding where they are coming from.
 Cultivate a slow-to-anger attitude and evaluate the way you treat people in every aspect of your life.
-No matter what someone chooses to believe, as members of Christ’s Church we have covenanted to act like he would act.
+No matter what someone chooses to believe, as members of Christ’s Church we have covenanted to act as he would act.